 Blue-collar suburbs of Sydney and outer suburban areas are tipped to be some of the city’s growth hotspots this year.
-If you’re thinking about investing in property or growing your portfolio in 2018, here are some of the top suburbs to keep an eye on.
+Find latest property prices & trends in Sydney at Upside.
+If you're thinking about investing in property or growing your portfolio in 2018, here are some of the top suburbs to keep an eye on.

 Property in Parramatta

 Situated 23 km west of the Sydney CBD, Parramatta and surrounding suburbs are undergoing tremendous growth as the NSW Government sets its sights on Western Sydney as the city’s next big hub.
 Annual growth for housing in Parramatta is strong at 17.2%, and although rental yields are still fairly modest at 2.0%, interest in the region is likely to grow considerably in line with planned developments and investment in the community.

 Thanks to the planned Badgerys Creek Airport and investment in Western Sydney suburbs, Harrington Park and surrounding suburbs like Prestons, Liverpool, and Mount Druitt are looking to offer up some of Sydney’s biggest investment opportunities this year.
 Annual growth is Harrington Park is sitting at a healthy 11.6%, as are rental yields at 3.2%, and these areas are still relatively affordable – meaning they’re a good choice for those entering the investment market for the first time.

 - Median unit price: $470,000